benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/1b-workflow/6-WaitForOrder/_index.en.md

 ```
 ![Drag UpdateItem to designer](../images/se-mod1-wait2.png)

-3. Choose the *Output* tab.
+6. Choose the *Output* tab.
 Here, you will modify the state's output to include the result from the DynamoDB query:
 - Check the box *Add original input to output using ResultPath*.
-- In the dropdown, select *Discard result and keep original text*.
+- In the dropdown, select *Discard result and keep original input*.

 ![Drag UpdateItem to designer](../images/se-mod1-wait3.png)

-4. Choose the *Error handling* tab.
+7. Choose the *Error handling* tab.
 Here, you add a catch state to handle any errors.
 In *Catch errors*, choose **Add new catcher**.
 - For *Comment*, enter `Customer timed out`.
 - For *Errors*, select **States.Timeout**.
 - For *Fallback state*, select **Add new state**.